Olympus E-M10 IV has a 20.0MP Four Thirds

 Below you can see the E-M10 IV and E-P3 sensor size comparison.

-Olympus E-M10 IV and Olympus E-P3 have almost the same sensor size so none of them has any significant advantage over other in providing control over depth of field when used with same focal length and aperture.
+Olympus E-M10 IV and Olympus E-P3 have almost the same sensor size, so neither of them has any significant advantage over the other in terms of providing control over depth of field when used with the same focal length and aperture.